SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 41. Save the Power BI Desktop file.

-	*The design of the first page is now complete.*
+	>**Note**: The design of the first page is now complete.

-### **Task 5: Design page 2**
+### Task 5: Design page 2

 In this task you will design the second report page.
 When you’ve completed the design, the page will look like the following:

 ![Image of page 2, comprising a slicer and matrix.](Linked_image_Files/image(37).png)

-*Important: When detailed instructions have already been provided in the labs, the lab steps will provide more concise instructions.
-If you need the detailed instructions, you can refer back to other tasks in this lab.*
+**Important**: When detailed instructions have already been provided in the labs, the lab steps will provide more concise instructions.
+If you need the detailed instructions, you can refer back to other tasks in this lab.

 1. To create a new page, at the bottom-left, click the plus icon.